GSA/digitalgov.gov/content/posts/2013-07-15-digital-metrics-for-federal-agencies.md

 url: /2013/07/15/digital-metrics-for-federal-agencies/
 date: 2013-07-15 11:41:47 -0400
 title: Digital Metrics for Federal Agencies
 summary: 'Digital metrics are critical for measuring, analyzing, and reporting on the effectiveness of your Web, mobile, social media, and other digital channels.
 Every agency should have a metrics strategy to measure performance, customer satisfaction, and engagement, and use the data to make continuous improvements to serve its customers.
-Part 1:&nbsp;Common Metrics: Guidance, Best Practices, and'
+Part 1: Common Metrics: Guidance, Best Practices, and'
 authors:
   - marina-fox
 categories: